julelang/manual/src/memory/mutability.md

 ### Mutability Encapsulation

-In short, mutability encapsulation means hiding from mutability analysis and provide access to a structure field within the scope of interior immutability, regardless of whether it is mutable or immutable receiver.
+In short, mutability encapsulation means hiding from mutability analysis and providing access to a structure field within the scope of interior immutability, regardless of whether it is a mutable or an immutable receiver.

 In some cases, you may want to ensure mutability while preserving immutability.
 There may be various reasons for this, for example, you can provide the internal mutable buffer via an immutable copy.
 There may be a low-level intervention opportunity provided within the scope of unsafe in the interior of this structure.